 We are Military Medical Malpractice Attorneys

-Securing a full measure of justice for families of active service members as well as veterans and their families has been our passion for over 30 years.
+Securing a full measure of justice for active service members, veterans, and military families has been our passion for 40 years.

 Has Your Family Been Victimized by Military Medical Malpractice?

 If the injuries suffered are severe, don’t expect the government to voluntarily do the right thing.
 Expect to battle for the compensation you deserve.
 Expect a knock-down, drag-out fight in cases involving catastrophic injuries such as brain damage, birth-related cerebral palsy, paralysis, cancer misdiagnosis, amputation, rampant infections, facial disfigurement, and death.

 Under the Feres Doctrine, active service members have long been unable to bring medical malpractice claims against the government.
 Now, as a result of the SFC Richard Stayskal Military Medical Accountability Act, the Department of Defense will finally create a process so that active duty military personnel can be compensated for injuries suffered as a result of medical malpractice at military facilities.
 Later this year, the DOD will release details describing how this new system will be implemented.
 We look forward to helping active service members receive the compensation they deserve.

 Call 1-877-692-3862 today.
 We do not get paid unless you do.

 Who Your Family Brings to the Fight Matters

 - Janet, Janet & Suggs (JJS) has been maximizing compensation for clients in need for 40 years in medical malpractice and other serious cases.
 We’ve won hard-fought battles in virtually every kind of catastrophic medical malpractice injury case you can imagine.